 The school environment is a key starting point to enable staff to anticipate pupil's needs and where pupils can learn and explore at their own pace.
 Staff are expected to make use of strategic areas of the school to promote positive behaviour, such as chill-out rooms, outside learning environments and sensory spaces.
 In addition, each classroom has its own outside area to use as and when needed.
 Where necessary, pupils can work to tailored timetables to enable them to access as much learning as possible.
 This may include taking lessons out of the usual classroom context.
-Each teacher will adapt the learning environment of their class to the needs of their students.
+Each teacher will adapt the learning environment of their class to the needs of their students, and in line with agreed norms for their pathway.

-iii.
 Communication

-As effective communication can have a positive impact on behaviour, staff should use a wide variety of different communication aids and strategies. such as: objects of reference, Makaton signing, symbols and photos.
+As effective communication can have a positive impact on behaviour, staff should use a total communication approach including strategies such as: objects of reference, Makaton signing, symbols and photos.
 These all help pupils to learn and predict what will happen next and what is expected of them.
 All staff will be aware through training of these communication methods and standardised systems are used throughout the school.

-iv.
 Sensory Needs

 Sensory strategies are incorporated as necessary to meet pupil's needs.
-These may be discussed with an Occupational Therapist and can include sensory trays, use of sensory areas, use of sensory toys etc. Staff are expected to take each pupils sensory needs into account when planning to avoid crisis.
+These may be discussed with an Occupational Therapist and can include but are not limited to;